 2- Natural Elements

+This not only protects you and your family but so those who work in factories that manufacture paint made from natural products.
 Plus, such natural products are renewable and use items that are not commonly consumed.
 This means a lower impact on the environment.

 3- Saves Money in the Long Run

-It’s not just what you pay today, but tomorrow as well that dictates the cost of the spray paint.
+It’s not just what you pay today, but tomorrow as well, that dictates the cost of the spray paint.

-While most eco-friendly paint may be more expensive compared to traditional paints when they are purchased, the real savings come in the reduced health risks which means a far lower chance of requiring medical treatments based on the paint itself.
+While most eco-friendly paint may be more expensive compared to traditional paints when they are purchased, the real savings come in the reduced health risks, which means a far lower chance of requiring medical treatments based on the paint itself.

 16 Non-Toxic Paints for Walls and Wood